Tapanila/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `authorizationServers.grantTypes`

-Form of an authorization grant, which the client uses to request the access token. - authorizationCode, implicit, resourceOwnerPassword, clientCredentials.
+Form of an authorization grant, which the client uses to request the access token. - authorizationCode, authorizationCodeWithPkce, implicit, resourceOwnerPassword, clientCredentials.

 - Required: Yes
 - Type: array